Administrative centre: Central locality

 There are many deviations from the central locality principle.
 Some municipalities are dominated by two or more towns of similar size, and sometimes they share the municipal administration, with the municipality having its official address in one of the towns.
 For example, both Skillingaryd and Vaggeryd are central localities of Vaggeryd Municipality.
 Conversely, there are municipalities within metropolitan areas.
 For example, there are twenty-six municipalities within the Stockholm metropolitan area.

-The term central locality has no legal standing and it is unclear how it should be applied to these municipalities.
+The term "central locality" has no legal meaning and it is unclear how it should be applied to these municipalities.
 Some municipalities appointing one or several localities to be the central locality.